Trend reports

 -

-Select runs to add to the trend.
+Select the runs to include in the trend.

 -